Blogerinfo/Evidences/Kinds of Evidences.md

 All facts other than the contents of a document may be proved by oral evidences and it should be directly seen,heared,sense or opinion of witnesses.Evidentary value is musch less satisfactory medium of proof when compare to documantry proof. section 59 and 60 defines proof of facts by oral evidence and oral eviences must be direct.
 ## Documantery Evidence
-The word document is defined in section 3 of Indian Evidence Act 1872 "Document means any matter expressed or described upon any substance by means of letters,  figures, or marks, or by more than one of those means, intended to be used, or which may be used, for the purpose of recording that matter"Document s therfore include all such things containing any writing or inscription, which the court on their production can read for itself.For example a writing on a paper is a document and also in wall ,tress on which human thoughts are expressed.
+The word document is defined in section 3 of Indian Evidence Act 1872 "Document means any matter expressed or described upon any substance by means of letters,  figures, or marks, or by more than one of those means, intended to be used, or which may be used, for the purpose of recording that matter"Document s therfore include all such things containing any writing or inscription, which the court on their production can read for itself.For example a writing on a paper is a document and also in wall ,tress on which human thoughts are expressed.Documantry evidences can be classified into two type primary evidences and secondary evidences
+## Primary Evidences
+Primary evidences which is produced for the inspection of the court should be original document .An original document is the first permanent records of a transation .this evidence is consider to be best evidences.section 62 defines primary evidences means the document itself produced for the inspection of the court.